kidrigger/godot-videodecoder/README.md

 Changes made:
   - Updated `build_containers` to 3.5 branch
   - MacOS SDK updated to 12.3 (`darwin21.4`)
+  - Add support for arm64 on MacOS (M1 chips)
   - Updated Ubuntu distro from `xenial` to `bionic`
   - Enabled compilation of `libx264`
   - Detach `ffmpeg-static` from submodule, since changes are very small